 Cocoa butter is high in antioxidants that help fight off free radical damage.
 Like shea butter, it is particularly rich in polyphenols, plant-derived chemicals that are known to reduce inflammation and protect the skin from sun damage and other environmental stressors.

-Cocoa butter’s anti-inflammatory properties can also help guard against long-term cell damage and age-related skin concerns.
+Cocoa butter's anti-inflammatory properties can also help guard against long-term cell damage and age-related skin concerns.
+While coconut oil is also known for its antioxidant properties, unrefined cocoa butter often packs a more potent punch.

 Provides Rich Moisture